 Instead of relying on customers forgetting about their subscriptions or deceiving them into purchasing a monthly subscription, invest in getting to know your customers.

 The key to a successful subscription business model is creating tailored and personal relationships with your customers.
 The longer a customer subscribes to a service, the more tailored their collection becomes.

 And when you’re able to bring value to your customers, the more likely those customers are to provide good online reviews and recommendations to other potential customers.
 In turn, you can elevate your brand reputation and bring in more loyal customers to increase revenue.

 3. Invest in a digital fraud solution that assesses risks pre- and post-authorization

-Implementing Asses fraud solutions is one of the best ways to protect your business from losing revenue to criminal payments fraud pre-authorization.
+Implementing a subscription billing fraud prevention solution is one of the best ways to protect your business from losing revenue to criminal payments fraud pre-authorization.
 But you’ll want to make sure that the solution integrates tools for friendly fraud prevention and chargeback management post-authorization.

 Post-authorization tools are essential because they allow you to collaborate with banks in real time when a customer files a dispute.
 These tools provide dispute inquiries and chargeback alerts that can help you make informed decisions about how to proceed, saving merchandise and revenue.

 For example, in some cases, you can automatically relay the status of a refund to stop chargebacks in progress.
 Or you can deflect chargebacks by relaying transaction details that can help customers recognize purchases.
 You can also stop shipments as soon as you get a chargeback alert to prevent inventory loss.